waynodiablo/Oystercard/yelp.md

 which will run all of your database migrations.

-(A word on migrations – if you need to change something, **don't go into those files and edit them**.
-If you want to remove database tables or change the schema, instead write another migration that does that.)
+(A word on migrations – if you need to change something, **don't go into the schema file and just edit it**.
+If you want to remove database tables or change the schema in any way, instead write another migration that does that.)

 Now, in `restaurants_controller.rb` we want to get all of those restaurants from the database.
 Let's add a method for that (*the below replaces the old method*):